 Launch Vehicle Propulsion Training Course

-This introductory course covers liquid propellant system design and analysis for launch vehicles.
+This introductory course covers liquid propellant system design and analysis for launch vehicles and other space flight systems.
 Intended for those with an engineering background, the participant is exposed to a fully-developed understanding of the propellant system that they can directly apply for the design, test, and operation of launch vehicles.
-Attendees will gain an in-depth understanding of liquid propellant dynamic considerations for launch vehicle design.
+Additional focus will be extended to these principles applied to upper stages, landers or other space vehicles.
+Attendees will gain an in-depth understanding of liquid propellant dynamic considerations for these vehicles’ design.

-This introductory course covers the liquid propellant system design and analysis for launch vehicles.
+This introductory course covers the liquid propellant system design and analysis for launch vehicles and other space flight systems.
 By focusing on the propellant system upstream of the turbopump, the course includes topics of feedline dynamics, pressurization systems, liquid sloshing, propellant management, and propellant system modeling.
-Practical exercises are used throughout the course to re-enforce the material and virtual facility tours provide exposure to SwRI’s test facilities.
+Practical exercises are used throughout the course to re-enforce the material and live facility tours provide exposure to SwRI’s test facilities.
 Instruction is provided by experienced SwRI staff.

 - Introduction to the Engine and Propellant System